nhs-england-tools/repository-template/docs/Tutorial.md

 the future, put something meaningful to you in the `Description` field.

-Click the green `Create repository` button, and github will show you a loading page while your new instance of the repository is created.
+Click the green `Create repository` button, and GitHub will show you a loading page while your new instance of the repository is created.

 Now that you have your repository, clone it to your local machine for